 In Conclusion

 It is completely normal for your dog to sniff your legs.
 It is just a natural part of being a dog.
-This behavior showcases their amazing sense of smell, which they use to interact with their surroundings, gather information, and connect with others.
+This behavior showcases their amazing sense of smell.
+They use it to interact with surroundings.
+They gather information and connect with others.

-And now, the next time when someone scratches their head, "Why does my dog keep sniffing my legs?" you'll be ready with a well-informed answer.
+Next time someone asks, "Why does my dog sniff my legs?"
+You'll have a well-informed answer.